Brain Injury Program

 Research-Oriented Brain Injury Unit

-At our Eagle Highlands location, you will find our state-of-the-art, research-backed brain injury unit.
+At our RHI, you will find our state-of-the-art, research-backed brain injury unit.
 Specifically designed for brain injury patients, every aspect of this unit serves a unique purpose around catering to these patients.
 The unit includes 16 private rooms with in-room family space, a family retreat space, and private therapy rooms.
 Plenty of natural light and calming pictures help decrease agitation and encourage a relaxing and calm atmosphere throughout.
 This is essential to brain injury patients because sleep is very important in their recovery process.
 You will also find that blinds, trash and linen are all accessible from outside the patient rooms, allowing staff to ensure a safe and healthy environment, while also avoiding disturbing patients.

 Brain Injury Outcomes